The Hardy Tree: Celebrating the English Writer Thomas Hardy’s Architectural History

 "A blighted one.”

-Today, the National Trust takes care of Thomas Hardy’s charming thatch cottage and garden near Dorchester.
+Today, his home, Max Gate, is preserved for future generations.
+The National Trust takes care of Thomas Hardy’s charming thatch cottage and garden near Dorchester.
 Thomas’s great-grandfather built the cottage.

-Here’s an excerpt poem by Thomas Hardy, which began writing in 1913, called “The Shadow on the Stone.”
-It took him three years to complete the poem, and the shadow of the gardener that he sees is that of his wife Emma, who had passed away.
+It took Thomas three years to complete the poem, and no doubt his grief got in the way; the shadow that the gardener (Thomas) sees is of his wife Emma, who has passed away.

 I went by the Druid stone